 As I said before, I am not familiar with biological viruses (I’m much more skilled about computer viruses), however this experience has made me reflect on the fact that changing the filters requires a minimum of attention.
 The filter we remove from the mask is potentially contaminated, so it is necessary to remove it without touching it with bare hands and throw it in a safe place to avoid contaminating the environment.
 After disassembling the used filter, before assembling the new one, I think it may be wise to clean the mask.
 You can do it in different ways: the first (and in my opinion more comfortable) is to put it in the microwave oven (I tried for a minute and the mask has not been damaged), the second is using some disinfectant (alcohol or other).
 Since I am not familiar with disinfectants, I invite you to look elsewhere for the best solution.
 The only suggestion I can give is that if you decide to use alcohol, wash it well afterwards!

 Once the mask is printed and the filter is mounted, the last step is to mount the elastic bands.
 At the beginning I wanted to use the classic flat elastic used for bra, unfortunately on Amazon I did not find anything with fast delivery (it would arrive in 2-3 weeks, at least).
 So I decided to use something I had at home.
-After a few minutes of research, a two-centimeter-tall dish came up with which I finished the masks.
+After a few minutes of research, a two-centimeter-tall elastic appear so I finished the masks.